khromov/wp-wp-views-view-template-widget/readme.txt

-=== View Template Widget for Toolset Views ===
+=== Content Template Widget for Toolset Views ===
 Contributors: khromov
 Tags: views, toolset, types, view-templates, widget, wp-compatibility Requires at least: 3.5
 Tested up to: 3.6
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPL2

-Allows you to add a Widget that displays a View Template from Toolset Views
+Allows you to add a Widget that displays a Content Template from Toolset Views

 == Description ==
-View Template Widget is useful for inserting information boxes about the current post being displayed in the widget area of your theme.
+Content Template Widget (previously View Template Widget) is useful for inserting information boxes about the current post being displayed in the widget area of your theme.
 It is possible to configure which content types each widget will be shown on.

 This plugin requires Toolset Views.
 Click the link below for more information on this plugin:
 http://wp-types.com/home/views-create-elegant-displays-for-your-content/